leowiemelt/LoL-analysis/README.md

 # Analysis of Early Advantages in League of Legends

 # Introduction
-In this project, we explore a dataset collected from competitive League of Legends matches, with the goal of understanding how early advantages drive success in these matches, and predicting whether a player will win a match based on their in-game performance data.
+In this analysis, we explore a [dataset](https://drive.google.com/drive/u/1/folders/1gLSw0RLjBbtaNy0dgnGQDAZOHIgCe-HH) collected from competitive League of Legends matches, with the goal of understanding how early advantages drive success in these matches, and predicting whether a player will win a match based on their in-game performance data.
 The dataset includes detailed statistics from thousands of matches, capturing each player's performance at key time intervals (10, 15, and 25 minutes into a match).

-Our central question is: Can we accurately predict whether a player will win a match using only in-game data from the first 25 minutes?
-And does our model perform fairly across players with different levels of experience?
+Our central question is: Can we accurately predict whether a team will win a match using only in-game data from the first 25 minutes?

-This question is especially important for game developers, esports analysts, and users.
+This question is especially important for game developers, esports teams, and casual players.
 Predictive models can help improve ranked matchmaking, inform coaching decisions, and be used to improve gameplay overall.
 The dataset contains around 150,000 rows of player and team data, with the following columns being particularly relevant to our analysis:

-result: Whether the player won the match (True) or lost (False).
+- **result:** Whether the player won the match (True) or lost (False).
 This is the target variable we aim to predict.

-golddiffat25: The difference in gold between the player’s team and the enemy team at 25 minutes.
+- **golddiffat25:** The difference in gold between the player’s team and the enemy team at 25 minutes.

-xpdiffat25: Experience point difference at 25 minutes.
+- **xpdiffat25:** Experience point difference at 25 minutes.

-csdiffat25: Creep score (minion kills) difference at 25 minutes.
+- **csdiffat25:** Creep score (minion kills) difference at 25 minutes.

-position: The player's role in the match (e.g., top, jungle, mid).
+- **position:** The player's role in the match (e.g., top, jungle, mid).

-gamelength: The total length of the match
+- **gamelength:** The total length of the match

-By building a classification model based on these features, we aim not only to make accurate predictions, but also to evaluate whether the model is fair—for example, whether its precision is consistent across experienced and inexperienced players.
+By building a classification model based on these features, we aim not only to make accurate predictions, but also to evaluate whether the model is fair-for example, whether its precision is consistent across experienced and inexperienced players.

 # Data Cleaning and EDA
 ### Univariate Analysis
 <iframe
   src="assets/gamesplayed.html"
-  width="800"
+  width="400"
-  height="600"
+  height="400"
   frameborder="0"
 ></iframe>
 Visualizing the frequency of games played by LoL players shows how professional experience is distributed among the participants.
 The skewedness of experience is something to take into account when predicting what can contribute to winning a match, especially without using much in-game data.